17 Ancient Metagenomic Pipelines

 In this tutorial, we will use the same data and aim to replicate the steps taken in the De Novo assembly chapter.
 It is important to note that generally, de novo assembly, is very computational intensive.
 In many cases it will not be able to run a de novo assembly on a standard laptop, therefore some of the parameters used here have been tweaked to get the pipeline runable on powerful laptop level machines.

 This tutorial will re-use the data from the de novo assembly chapter.
-If you have not-run that practical, or deleted the data, pleas follow the instructions at the top of the de novo assembly page to download the denovo-assembly.tar.gz file and unpack it into the denovo-assembly directory.
+If we have not-run that practical, or deleted the data, pleas follow the instructions at the top of the de novo assembly page to download the denovo-assembly.tar.gz file and unpack it into the denovo-assembly directory.

 cd /<path>/<to>/ancient-metagenomic-pipelines